Shinji Mikami: Tango Gameworks and The Evil Within (2010–2023)

 A teaser website opened on March 18, 2010, titled "Mikami Project" with a countdown attached.
 The website changed into a job employment page, for Mikami's new studio, "Tango".
 On October 28, 2010, ZeniMax Media, parent company of noted game publisher Bethesda Softworks, announced Mikami joined ZeniMax after it acquired Tango Gameworks.
 An April 2012 Famitsu interview with Mikami revealed the codename title of Zwei for the company's survival horror game The Evil Within, with Mikami directing.
 The game was released October 2014.
 The game is published by Bethesda on Xbox 360, PS3, PC, PS4 and Xbox One.
 Mikami stated that this will be the last game he directs.
 He stated that it will be a "true" survival horror game, "one in which the player confronts and overcomes fear", because he was disappointed by recent survival horror games becoming action horror games.
 In 2019, it was announced at E3 that his studio is working on a new project titled Ghostwire: Tokyo.
 On February 23, 2023, Bethesda Softworks announced that Mikami will leave Tango Gameworks in the coming months.
 Mikami commented he planned to leave Tango Gameworks 8 years prior, deciding to stay at the company due to commitments with ongoing projects.
 As for personal reasons to leave, he comments a desire to create an environment for young developers to gain experience, and to distance himself from the survivor horror genre, which he is frequently associated with.

+Unbound Games and the present (2023–current)

+In 2022, Shinji Mikami founded Unbound Co., Ltd. with staff who had worked in previous titles.
+The company started operations in 2023 as a fully independent company, but was fully acquired by Shift Up in March 2026.
+Their goal is to develop high-end AAA video games, with an original IP currently in development.